-The Black community has been especially hard hit by the pandemic, and in the wake of another string of murders of Black people at the hands of law enforcement and white supremacists, the Black Lives Matter movement has gained unprecedented momentum, locally and around the world.
-Just as much now as ever, local Black-owned businesses and nonprofits need and deserve our support– part of a long-term, sustainable commitment to helping dismantle white supremacy in our community.
+The Black community has been especially hard hit by the pandemic, and the Black Lives Matter movement has gained unprecedented momentum, locally and around the world.
+Just as much now as ever, local Black-owned businesses and nonprofits need and deserve our support—part of a long-term, sustainable commitment to helping dismantle white supremacy in our community.
 Red Tricycle offers this list of just a few of Portland’s awesome, family-friendly Black-owned businesses and nonprofit

 Signs of Justice